Teichm\"uller spaces, polynomial loci, and degeneration in spaces of algebraic correspondences: Introduction

 \subsection{Compactness of external fibers and a new degeneration phenomenon for correspondences}

 So far, we have focused on Bers slices obtained by fixing a polynomial in the principal hyperbolic component and varying the group in a Teichm{\"u}ller space.
 We now turn to the complementary perspective: fixing a Fuchsian group $\Gamma$ and studying the associated parameter slice, known as the \emph{external fiber} $\mathscr{B}_\Gamma$, which is transverse to the Bers slices.
-In the single-valued mating framework of \cite{MM2, LLM24}, a conformal mating between a polynomial $P$ and $\Gamma$ yields a \emph{$B$-involution} (a meromorphic map defined on a subset of $\widehat{\C}$ inducing an involution on the boundary of its domain of definition), whose non-escaping dynamics mirrors $P|_{\mathcal{K}(P)}$ and whose escaping dynamics is conjugate to the Bowen–Series map of $\Gamma$ (see Section~\ref{subsec:background} for a brief summary and Section~\ref{corr_mating_subsec} for a detailed account of this framework).
-The space $\mathscr{B}_\Gamma$, defined by fixing the Bowen-Series map of $\Gamma$ as the {\em external map}, contains such $B$-involutions and is naturally interpreted as a space of algebraic correspondences on trees of spheres (see Section~\ref{degen_poly_like_map_ext_fiber_subsec}, cf. \cite[\S 15, Appendix~A]{LLM24}).
-As such, it embeds into the character variety of bi-degree $(2d-1, 2d-1)$ correspondences, and we show that the external fiber $\mathscr{B}_\Gamma$ is compact under this embedding.
+In the single-valued mating framework of \cite{MM2, LLM24}, a conformal mating between a polynomial $P$ and $\Gamma$ yields a \emph{$B$-involution}; i.e.\ a meromorphic map defined on a subset {$\Omega$ of $\widehat{\C}$ (with piecewise-analytic boundary) inducing an involution on the boundary of $\Omega$}.
+For the $B$-involution, \begin{itemize}[leftmargin=*] \item the non-escaping dynamics mirrors $P|_{\mathcal{K}(P)}$, and \item the escaping dynamics is conjugate to the Bowen–Series map of $\Gamma$. \end{itemize} (See \S~\ref{subsec:background} for a brief summary and \S~\ref{corr_mating_subsec} for a detailed account of this framework).
+The space $\mathscr{B}_\Gamma$, defined by fixing the Bowen-Series map of $\Gamma$ as the {\em external map}, contains such $B$-involutions and is naturally interpreted as a space of algebraic correspondences on trees of spheres (see \S~\ref{degen_poly_like_map_ext_fiber_subsec}, cf. \cite[\S 15, Appendix~A]{LLM24}).
+As such, it embeds into the character variety of bi-degree~$(2d-1, 2d-1)$ correspondences (see \S~\ref{char_var_subsec}), and we show that the external fiber $\mathscr{B}_\Gamma$ is compact under this embedding.

 \begin{thmx} Let $\Gamma\in\mathrm{Teich}(S_{0,d+1})$.
 Then the external fiber $\mathscr{B}_\Gamma$ is compact. \end{thmx} (See Theorem~\ref{vert_slice_comp_thm} for a precise statement.)

 We refer the reader to \cite[\S 6.2, \S 9]{LLM24} for a parallel compactness result in the antiholomorphic setting and its role in the proof of the fact that antiholomorphic analogs of $\mathscr{B}_\Gamma$ (spaces of Schwarz reflections having the \emph{Nielsen map} of an ideal $(n+1)$-gon reflection group as their external map) bear strong resemblances with the connectedness locus of degree $n$ antiholomorphic polynomials.